The Difference Between On-Page, Off-Page, and Technical SEO

 - Needs to contain your single domain and subdomain

-- Match URLs with your content’s titles as closely as possible
+- Match URLs with your content’s page titles as closely as possible

 In the end, your URL will look something like this: